Dec 6, 2024 Cristina Tilley

 In a series of highly instructive tables and graphics, Gentry presents scenarios in which the group defined by an initial attributable risk rate (such as 30%) actually contains several distinct subgroups, some with a much higher risk rate, and others with a much lower one.
 These subgroups reflect individualized factors such as the patient’s demographic characteristics, medical history, lifestyle choices, and genetic endowments.
 And, she claims, if further evidence is available to distinguish which subgroup the patient is a member of, that patient might properly obtain either a full damage recovery, partial recovery (but not necessarily in proportion to the overall initial group risk rate), or no recovery.

 Some of Gentry’s examples illustrate the danger that reliance on overly general statistical information will result in overcompensation of plaintiffs, by awarding full or partial damages even though more detailed patient-specific information might reveal a very strong likelihood that the patient was not made worse off by the doctor’s negligence.
-But using overly general statistical information can also undercompensate plaintiffs, because more specific ex post information sometimes indicates that the general statistical information understates the probability that defendant’s negligence caused the patient’s harm.27
+But using overly general statistical information can also undercompensate plaintiffs, because more specific ex post information sometimes indicates that the general statistical information understates the probability that defendant’s negligence caused the patient’s harm.

 What, then, is Gentry’s solution?
 She proposes that, instead of giving decisive weight to initial probability estimates based on readily available information, courts should undertake a two-step process.
-First, they should “personalize” the attributable risk information, adjusting it to make it as accurate as possible, in light of both the patient’s observable and unobservable28 characteristics.
+First, they should “personalize” the attributable risk information, adjusting it to make it as accurate as possible, in light of both the patient’s observable and unobservable characteristics.

 Second, they should “operationalize” the information by determining whether the patient’s harm is “distinguishable.”
 It is distinguishable if ex-post evidence, acquired after the patient suffers harm, does demonstrate, or potentially can demonstrate, whether the patient’s harm was inevitable or instead avoidable; otherwise, it is indistinguishable.
 For example, available ex-post evidence might show that the patient’s tumor grew unusually quickly, or unusually slowly, relative to the population in the initial statistical study.
 The jury should, according to Gentry, adjust the attributable risk rate to reflect such evidence.